buzzingpixel/php-queue/readme.md

 This package provides a Symfony console command which you can use if you're using [Symfony Console](https://symfony.com/doc/current/components/console.html) (or [Silly](https://github.com/mnapoli/silly), which is my preference).
 Load up `\BuzzingPixel\Queue\Framework\QueueConsumeNextSymfonyCommand` through your container, and add it to your Symfony console app.

 Then run the command `buzzingpixel-queue:consume-next` through your CLI app.
 That consumes the `default` queue name.
 For consuming other queue names, use the `--queue-name=MY_QUEUE_NAME` argument.

+##### Changing the command name

+If you'd like to change the command name, you can do so through the `name` constructor parameter of the `QueueConsumeNextSymfonyCommand` class.
+Configure your DI to provide the command name you would prefer.